MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started-dashboard-submissions.md

 ## Step 6: Publish your driver

-Now that your driver has passed the review process in the Partner Hardware dashboard, it then becomes eligible for the hardware compatibility or certification program.
+Now that your driver has passed the review process in the Partner hardware dashboard, it then becomes eligible for the hardware compatibility or certification program.
 In addition, you can publish it to the [Windows Server Catalog](https://www.windowsservercatalog.com/ ) and the [Windows Certified Products List](windows-certified-products-list.md) by providing an announcement date in your submission.

-You can continue to use the Partner Center Hardware dashboard to:
+You can continue to use the Partner Center hardware dashboard to:

 * Customize your driver after initial certification (DUA).